 Veteran charged with killing black man in NYC in likely 'act of terrorism,' prosecutors say

-James Harris Jackson, an Army veteran from Maryland accused of killing a black man in what authorities said was an interstate mission to attack black people in N... -- "Terrorists will not defeat us," Home Secretary Amber Rudd told the crowd as candles were lit at a vigil in London's Trafalgar Square this evening in honor of the ...
-LINCOLN - The Nebraska Department of Agriculture's weeklong celebration of National Ag Week continues with the release of the fifth edition of the popular magazine, ...
+Members ... -- James Harris Jackson, an Army veteran from Maryland accused of killing a black man in what authorities said was an interstate mission to attack black people in N... -- "Terrorists will not defeat us," Home Secretary Amber Rudd told the crowd as candles were lit at a vigil in London's Trafalgar Square this evening in honor of the ...
+LAUREL, Miss.-- With the USDA's confirmation of Avian Influenza in southern Tennessee, Alabama, and now Kentucky, the virus has struck the United States for the fourth year i...
 An illustrious group of six distinguished student-athletes will be enshrined in the University of Nebraska Athletics Hall of Fame this fall, the Nebraska Athletics Department ...
-John Thompson III's days at Georgetown University are over.The school announced Thursday that it fired Thompson as head coach of its men's bas... -- The chairman of the House Intelligence Committee, Devin Nunes, ... (more)
+John Thompson III's days at Georgetown University are over.The school announced Thursday that it fired Thompson as head coach of its men's bas... -- Republicans are scrambling on Capitol Hill ... (more)

 Add your comments below